Tips and Tricks for Safe Searching

 3. Type a question into the normal Google search box and it will often lead you to a discussion forum.
 Your question may have already been answered in the forum, if not, type your question in the forum.

 3. Identify the question you asked and the one or two forums you were directed to.
-Add your question and some of the answers received in your word processing document.
+Add your question and some of the answers received in your Google Document.
 Was the answer helpful?

 NOTE: ***It is very important to not reveal personal information online and in a forum.
 You should not friend, chat or give your email out.
-To learn more about staying safe go to Quest 2 Danger! on the 21Things4Students.net site.
+To learn more about staying safe go to Quest 2 Danger! on the 21Things4Students website.

 TIP: Threads are a collection of Posts.
 The Posts are the replies in the Threads.